beSaif/RealAltTextGen/README.md

 This Chrome extension aims to improve web accessibility by providing a convenient way to generate real alt text for images.
 Alt text, also known as alternative text, is a textual description that is read by screen readers to provide a meaningful understanding of the images to users with visual impairments.

-The Real Alt Text Genie extension leverages the power of the OpenAI OFA-Image-Captioning model to generate accurate alt text for images.
+The Real Alt Text Genie extension leverages the power of the OFA-Image-Captioning model to generate accurate alt text for images.
 It utilizes the API provided by [https://ofa-sys-ofa-image-caption.hf.space/](https://ofa-sys-ofa-image-caption.hf.space/) to generate the alt texts.

 ## Features